Martin-L\"of Complexes: Introduction

 \subsection{Homotopy theory}

 In homotopy theory one is concerned with spaces and continuous mappings up to homotopy; a homotopy between continuous maps $f,g:X \to Y$\/ is a continuous map $\vartheta:X \times [0,1] \to Y$\/ satisfying $\vartheta(x,0)=f(x)$\/ and $\vartheta(x,1)=g(x)$.
 Such a homotopy $\vartheta$ can be thought of as a ``continuous deformation" of $f$ into $g$, determining a higher-dimensional arrow $\vartheta: f \to g$.
 As already suggested, one also considers homotopies between homotopies, referred to as higher homotopies.
-Algebraic invariants, such as homology or the fundamental group, are homotopy-invariant, in that any two spaces which are homotopy-equivalent must have the same invariants.
+Algebraic invariants, such as homology or the fundamental group, are homotopy-invariant: they are invariants of the \emph{homotopy types} of spaces, i.e. of equivalence classes of spaces under the homotopy equivalence relation, where two spaces $X$\/ and $Y$\/ are said to be homotopy equivalent if there exist maps $f:X \to Y$\/ and $g:Y \to X$\/ for which the composites $gf$\/ and $fg$\/ are homotopic to the identity maps on $X$\/ and on $Y$, respectively.